richo/heroku-buildpack-chicken/README.md

 If a `deploy.setup` file is present, it will be run by `chicken-install` during the deploy.
 This file should follow Chicken's [setupfile][] format.

-The vendored Chicken and installed eggs are cached between builds.
-If a `.setup` file is present, however, your application will *always* be recompiled.
+The vendored Chicken and installed eggs are cached between deploys.
+If a `deploy.setup` file is present, however, it is *always* rerun.

 [buildpack]: https://devcenter.heroku.com/articles/buildpacks
 [chicken]: http://call-cc.org/